ttulka/thistledb/README.md

 Maximum client connections the server accepts is **20**.

-Server could be started from the command line or dynamically from a Java code.
+Server can be started from the command-line or dynamically from a Java code.

-### Starting from a Command Line
+### Starting from a Command-Line
 After downloading binaries or compiling from the source code (see Get Started) run the server from the command-line:
 ```
 $ cd server-app/target/server/bin